-In addition to his practice, Mr. Shannon has served as a Special Assistant Administrative Law Judge for the Office of State Administrative Hearings from 1997-2001.
+In addition to his practice, Mr. Shannon served as a Special Assistant Administrative Law Judge for the Office of State Administrative Hearings from 1997 to 2001.
 As an Administrative Law Judge, Mr. Shannon presided over regulatory disputes and appeals for the Georgia Department of Banking and Finance, the Commission on Equal Opportunity, the Board of Regents, and the Department of Medical Assistance.
-Mr. Shannon also serves as an Adjunct Professor with Georgia State University where from time to time he teaches graduate courses in employment law and ethics.
+Mr. Shannon also serves as an Adjunct Professor for Georgia State University, where he occasionally teaches graduate courses in employment law and ethics.

-Mr. Shannon is active in leadership capacities in a number of professional and civic organizations.
-He was appointed by the Georgia Supreme Court to serve on the Unauthorized Practice of Law Committee; Past Chairman, Board of Directors for the Atlanta Business League; Member, Board of Governors for State Bar of Georgia; Past Chair of the Board of Trustees for the State Bar’s Client Security Trust Fund; member, Past President, Gate City Bar Association; Member, Board of Trustees for the Lawyers Committee for Civil Rights Under Law in Washington, D.C.; Past Co-Chair of the State Bar of Georgia’s Diversity Program; Former District 5 Representative, University of Georgia’s Law School Association Council; Member, Fulton County Development Advisory Board, 1999-2001; Senator Max Cleland’s Judicial Advisory Panel, 2002; Former Board Member, Atlanta Volunteer Lawyers Foundation; Fellow, Lawyers Foundation of Georgia; Board of Directors, World Trade Center Atlanta and the Board of directors for Junior Achievement.
-He is a member of the Gate City Bar Association, Hispanic Bar Association, National Bar Association, American Bar Association and the Atlanta Bar Association, Defense Research Institute, and Lawyer Pilot Bar.
-From 1996- 2003, he served as an Air Force Academy Liaison Officer for the State of Georgia.
-From 2005 to 2011, the Atlanta Business Chronicle named him to its list of Who’s Who in the Law in Atlanta.
-Also, in 2010 he was named as one of Georgia Trend magazine’s “Legal Elite.”
+Mr. Shannon is active in a number of professional and civic leadership organizations.
+The Georgia Supreme Court appointed him to serve on the Unauthorized Practice of Law Committee; Past Chairman, Board of Directors for the Atlanta Business League; Member, Board of Governors for State Bar of Georgia; Past Chair of the Board of Trustees for the State Bar’s Client Security Trust Fund; member, Past President, Gate City Bar Association; Member, Board of Trustees for the Lawyers Committee for Civil Rights Under Law in Washington, D.C.; Past Co-Chair of the State Bar of Georgia’s Diversity Program; Former District 5 Representative, University of Georgia’s Law School Association Council; Member, Fulton County Development Advisory Board, 1999-2001; Former Board Member, Atlanta Volunteer Lawyers Foundation; Fellow, Lawyers Foundation of Georgia; Board of Directors, World Trade Center Atlanta, and the Board of directors for Junior Achievement.
+He is a member of the Gate City Bar Association, Hispanic Bar Association, National Bar Association, American Bar Association, Atlanta Bar Association, Defense Research Institute, and Lawyer Pilot Bar.
+From 1996 to 2003, he served as an Air Force Academy Liaison Officer for the State of Georgia.
+From 2005 to 2014, the Atlanta Business Chronicle named him to its list of Who's Who in the Law in Atlanta.
+Also, in 2010 he was named as one of Georgia Trend magazine's "Legal Elite."
 Mr. Shannon is a pilot.

 Mr. Shannon has contributed a significant amount of time in pro bono projects including: